What to Say When Tragedy Strikes: Tips From a Reluctant Expert

 December 21st, 2012

+And then of course, there’s Christmas in the modern world.
 My father hated Christmas.
-His parents, even though they were wealthy, never gave him toys.
-He said that each year he would dig out his one and only toy, a big yellow dump truck, and wrap it up and put it under the tree so he would at least have one fun thing to open on Christmas morning.
-Perhaps to compensate for his own lousy childhood Christmases, my father made a huge deal of it when we were kids.
+Perhaps to compensate for his own lousy childhood Christmases, he made a huge deal of it when we were kids.
 Our house was lavishly decorated by my mother, and Christmas morning always brought a giant pile of gifts under the tree that took hours to open.
 We celebrated for days, and with large quantities of alcohol.
 There was a big Christmas Eve party at my Aunt Anne’s, followed by Midnight Mass, then Christmas Day at my Aunt Mel’s, with dozens of our Irish Catholic clan in attendance.
 By New Year’s Day, we were all exhausted.

-At fifty years old, I decided it was time to learn to bake cookies, so I added that to my holiday repertoire.
-(My mother didn’t bake, and my only living grandmother was a jet-setter who lived in Pebble Beach in the winter, not exactly the cookie-baking type.)
-I strung lights, I baked cookies, sent a long, detailed Holiday Letter, with pictures, to my ever-growing list, shopped for the “perfect” presents for everyone, bought tickets for holiday chorale concerts and plays and saw the Nutcracker more times that I can count.
-It was fun, it was my own Holiday Season, without much alcohol around, and no Family Drama.
+As an adult, I remade Christmas in my own fashion, with new traditions and rituals, celebrating the end of one year, one season, and the beginning of another.
+Each year my Christmas card list grew longer and longer, and it seemed like “The Holiday Season” grew longer and longer as well.
+I strung lights, I baked cookies, sent a long, detailed Holiday Letter, shopped for the “perfect” presents for everyone, bought tickets for holiday chorale concerts and plays and saw the Nutcracker more times that I can count.
+It was fun, it was my own Holiday Season, without much alcohol around, and no family drama.
 And by New Year’s Day, I was exhausted.

 Then came the Fire, and Christmas burned up with everything else.
 By that time, boxes marked “Holidays” took up most of the storage closet in the garage.
-The ornaments, the creche my mother gave me, the funny little metal snowmen that went on the front steps, the little fake tree, the tree stand, the lights, the boxes and boxes of decorations, went Poof! up in smoke.
+The ornaments, the creche my mother gave me, the funny little metal snowmen that went on the front steps, the little fake tree, the tree stand, the lights, the boxes and boxes of decorations, went up in smoke.
 After the fire, as my brave friends and I dug through the ashes, we found bits and pieces of Christmas, scattered throughout the ruins of the house, but nothing intact.
 We handled these broken bits with rubber gloves, took pictures for the insurance claim, and then dumped them all in the dumpster, off to the Haz-Mat landfill.
 So much for the family treasures, lovingly and carefully packed up each January.
 A spark, a flame, some wind and wildfire, and it all goes away.

 My first Christmas after the fire, I went to the Goodwill and bought some strands of lights that were in a bin, and a box of old wooden snowflakes, covered with glitter.
 I went home and found a box of push pins, and stuck the snowflakes and the lights up around the little cottage.
 “There,” I thought, “I’m done decorating.”
 Then a few hours later, the UPS guy showed up at my door with a huge box, and when I opened it I pulled out a gorgeous live tree, beautifully decorated with lights and hearts and ribbons, courtesy of my cousin Bridget.
 I had not spoken to Bridget or seen her for over twenty years, and she sent me that lovely tree, and I wept at the sight of it.
 Such gracious generosity from a long-lost cousin.